-The Witcher on Netflix is big—maybe its biggest season-one series ever—and so it's no surprise that a second season is already in the works.
-But that's not all: A Writers Guild of America West listing, spotted by Witcher fan site Redanian Intelligence, indicates that Netflix is also working on a standalone animated film called The Witcher: Nightmare of the Wolf.
+The Witcher on Netflix is big—maybe its biggest season-one series ever (opens in new tab)—and so it's no surprise that The Witcher season 2 is already in the works.
+But that's not all: A Writers Guild of America West listing (opens in new tab), spotted by Witcher fan site Redanian Intelligence (opens in new tab), indicates that Netflix is also working on a standalone animated film called The Witcher: Nightmare of the Wolf.

 Shortly after that WGA listing was found, Netflix confirmed the existence of an "anime film" from the live-action show's creator and the studio that animated Legend of Korra: